It was the best of times, it was the worst of times.” ~ Charles Dickens, A Tale of Two Cities

 In the distance – and in the dark – it’s very hard to discern the difference.
 Yet, missing that call has very fateful consequences.

 Is This the Time to Take Risks?

-In the midst of an endless flood of information and ideas rushing our way, and a lingering pandemic that can’t find the door, how do we differentiate between a bright idea and a bright flash of lightning?
+In the midst of an endless flood of information and ideas rushing our way, and a lingering pandemic that can’t find the door, how do we differentiate between a bright idea and a bright light that suddenly appears?

 - Is this the time to take additional risks?